ronilaukkarinen/ntfy-linux-receiver-service/README.md

-# ntfy.sh Listener Service for Linux
+# ntfy.sh listener service for Linux

 This simple script listens for ntfy notifications and displays them as desktop notifications on Linux.
 It is intended to be run as a systemd service in the background.